 You can also switch previous years' Isas to new Isa providers without affecting your current year's allowance.
 It is possible to transfer money held in a cash Isa into a stocks and shares Isa and vice versa.

 Find out more: Which?
-Money Compare lets you search hundreds of savings accounts and cash Isa deals from providers large and small, so that you can find a good home for your nest egg.
+Money Compare, part of Which?
+Financial Services, lets you search hundreds of cash Isa deals from providers large and small, so that you can find a good home for your nest egg.

 Stocks and shares Isas

 The same subscription limit applies to stocks and shares Isas - £20,000 in 2019-20.

 You have to be at least 18-years-old to invest in a stocks and shares Isa.

 A stocks and shares Isa allows you to put money in a range of different investments.
 While you may be able to generate higher returns than in a cash Isa, your money is at risk and your interest rate is not guaranteed.